HackYourFuture-CPH/finalproject/README.md

 This module usually runs for 4-5 weeks.

-The final project is organised differently for each team, depending on the team responsible, mentors and the opportunities available at the time for e.g. working with a real client.
-Find examples of previous final projects below.
+The final project is organised differently for each team, depending on the team responsible, mentors and the opportunities available at the time.
+The options could include:
+1. Mentor-designed projects and built using [HYF Project Template](https://github.com/HackYourFuture-CPH/hyf-project-template)
+2. Client-driven projects designed in collaboration with a real client partner, built using their own template.

 ## Learning Goals
 - [ ] (Add some here to set clear goals/outcomes/expectations)